Sign Up For E-Blasts!

 Who is Youth Theater open to?

-CSJ Youth Theater is open to all Jackson County youth in third through eighth grades.
+CSJ Youth Theater is open to all Jackson County youth in third through ninth grades.

 How much theatrical experience do you have to have to audition?

 No experience is necessary!
 Our mission is to expose youths to and educate youths in theater.

 How many shows do you do in a year?

 We typically have a play in November and a musical in March.
 Auditions are usually in mid September for the play and early January for the musical.

 There is no cost to participate in Youth Theater, however, first time participants will be required to purchase a makeup kit (around $20) that can be used in subsequent shows.
 We conduct a seminar in basic makeup techniques about a week before the show opens.
 There is usually a tee shirt produced for each show that is available for purchase (about $9) and DVDs of the show are also available (about $11) but these items are strictly optional.
 Joining Center Stage Jackson is not required but you are most welcome to do so!
 Click here for information about membership.

 No preparation is necessary.
 For plays, you will be asked to read from the script.
 For musicals, you will be asked to read from the script and sing a few bars from a well known song (for "The Secret Garden" it was "Jingle Bells").
 The show will be cast based on these auditions.

 You usually have two audition dates.
 Do I have to go to both?

 What is the director looking for in auditions?